Adlai Stevenson III: Death

-Stevenson died from complications of Lewy body disease at his home in Chicago on September 6, 2021, at age 90.
-At the time of his death, he also had dementia.
+Stevenson died from complications of Lewy body dementia at his home in Chicago on September 6, 2021, at age 90.

 Personal life

 Family

 Stevenson's great-grandfather Adlai E. Stevenson I was Vice President of the United States (1893–1897) during Grover Cleveland's second term.
 His grandfather Lewis Stevenson was Illinois secretary of state (1914–1917).
 His father, Adlai Stevenson II, was governor of Illinois, Ambassador to the United Nations, and two-time Democratic presidential nominee.
 Actor McLean Stevenson was his third cousin.
-Adlai III is also more distant cousins with actor Parker Stevenson and author Robert Louis Stevenson.

 Marriage and children

-Stevenson met his future wife, Nancy Anderson, in 1953 while he was in tank training at Fort Knox, Kentucky in preparation for his deployment to Japan and then Korea.
+Stevenson met his future wife, Nancy Anderson, in 1953 while he was in tank training at Fort Knox in preparation for his deployment to Japan and then Korea.
 The couple was married in 1955 at Nancy’s home outside of Louisville.
 Together, they had four children.
 His son Adlai Stevenson IV is a business executive and former journalist.
-Though Adlai IV had previously expressed his intention to be "Adlai the last," his son, Adlai Ewing Stevenson V, was born in the summer of 1994.
+Though Adlai IV had expressed his intention to be "Adlai the last," his son, Adlai Ewing Stevenson V, was born in the summer of 1994.

-In addition to Adlai IV, he is survived by another son, Warwick; as well as two daughters, Lucy and Katherine; his brothers; and at least nine grandchildren.